italocampos/colorido/README.md

 import the module and call the functions you want to.

 Colorido doesn't match programmers that want a full-featured lib.
 It just returns colored texts to be printed in the screen.
 No things more.
-If this is your vibe, please, search for other python libraries (like colorama, colored or PyColor).
+If this is not your vibe, consider search for other python libraries (like colorama, colored or PyColor).